Trading Depth Interview #19: Peter Becker Demystifies Trading Stereotypes

 On a final note, do you have any other thoughts you would like to share?

-What I would like to say for the new traders is spend $50 for a notebook and write down your emotions.
+What I would like to say for the new traders is to spend $50 for a notebook and write down your emotions.
 You have to control your emotions in trading.
-Stress results in production of cortisol, leading to tunnel vision costing you money.
-Traders have to lose fear for the market, which is amongst the most important messages for the new traders.
+Stress results in production of cortisol, leading to tunnel vision that costs you money.
+Traders have to lose their fear of the market; this is among the most important messages for the new traders.

 Where to follow Peter: